 There is no list of Instagram spots of the city without Nyhavn.
 These are the first pictures you see on Google when searching for Copenhagen.
 Like calm oases in the bustling city, the old canals are picturesque spots to go and soak up the maritime and historic vibes you’ll meet here.
 Sit down by the quay for a while among 1700th century coloured houses, with a cold beer in your hand to cool down in the summer.
-During winter time, a cup of mulled wine or hot chocolate will warm up the red noses and frozen fingers.
+During wintertime, a cup of mulled wine or hot chocolate will warm up the red noses and frozen fingers.

-Best time for pics: The street besides the colourful buildings remains busy no matter the time of the year.
+Best time for pics: The street beside the colourful buildings remains busy no matter the time of the year.
 But there is always an opportunity to snap a good shot from the other side of the river.

 Location: Nyhavn, 1051 Copenhagen K

 Christianshavn is more chill and less crowded than Nyhavn.
-You’ll find a lot of Instagram-worthy buildings along the canals including some great examples of a modern architecture like Copenhagen Opera House.
+You’ll find a lot of Instagram-worthy buildings along the canals including some great examples of modern architecture like Copenhagen Opera House.
 Plus my dream house I mentioned before is located just right here - Krøyers Plads with amazing eateries next door.

-Even though it is worth visiting Christianshavn at any time of the day, picture-wise it works perfectly together with pink Danish sky.
+Even though it is worth visiting Christianshavn at any time of the day, picture-wise it works perfectly together with the pink Danish sky.